Top buy and sell ideas by Ashwani Gujral, Mitesh Thakkar for short term

-Ashwani Gujral of ashwanigujral.com recommends buying Apollo Hospitals with a stop loss of Rs 1,750, target at Rs 1,830 and Zee Entertainment with a stop loss of Rs 215, target at Rs 232.
+Ashwani Gujral of ashwanigujral.com recommends buying Divi's Labs with a stop loss of Rs 3,200, target at Rs 3,310 and Sun TV Network with a stop loss of Rs 474, target at Rs 490.

 Ashwani Gujral of ashwanigujral.com

-Buy Zee Entertainment with a stop loss of Rs 215, target at Rs 232
+Buy Sun TV Network with a stop loss of Rs 474, target at Rs 490

-Sell DLF with a stop loss of Rs 161, target at Rs 148
+Buy Tech Mahindra with a stop loss of Rs 790, target at Rs 815

-Sell Indiabulls Housing Finance with a stop loss of Rs 186, target at Rs 171
+Sell Manappuram Finance with a stop loss of Rs 150, target at Rs 138

-Sell Jubilant Lifesciences with a stop loss of Rs 784, target at Rs 760
+Sell M&M Financial Services with a stop loss of Rs 122, target at Rs 110

 Mitessh Thakkar of mitesshthakkar.com